wix-incubator/octopus/start-modules-tasks/README.md

  - mapInput, defaults to input => input: function that, given input other than array of modules - ex. object that contains modules, actually maps it to array of modules;
  - silent, defaults to false: should task print iteration info.

+### iter.async(opts)((module, input, reporter) => Promise)
+`Start` tasks that allows to iterate over result of asynchronously `modules.load`.

+Supports options:
+ - mapInput, defaults to input => input: function that, given input other than array of modules - ex. object that contains modules, actually maps it to array of modules;
+ - silent, defaults to false: should task print iteration info;
+ - threads, defaults to 4: number of parallel threads.

 ### modules.module.readJson(module)(fileName)
 `Start` tasks that reads json file in cwd of provided module.
 Returns json object;